sgraden/vpc/cli-compute-reference.md

 ##### Options

-- `INSTANCE_NAME `: Name of the server
+- `INSTANCE_NAME `: Name of the server instance
 - `VPC_ID`: ID of the VPC.
 - `ZONE`: Name of the zone
 - `PROFILE`: Name of the profile.
 - `--image-id IMAGE_ID`: ID of the image.
 This is exclusive with `--boot-volume`
 - `--boot-volume VOLUME_ID`: ID of the boot volume.
 This is exclusive with `--image`
-- `--volumes VOLUME_ID1,VOLUME_ID2...`: IDs of the volumes to attached to the server
+- `--volumes VOLUME_ID1,VOLUME_ID2...`: IDs of the volumes to attached to the server instance
 - `--keys KEY_ID1,KEY_ID2...`: IDs of the keys
 - `--generation GENERATION`: Generation of the server instance. valid values are `gc`, `gt`.
 Default to `gt`. (`gc` only for beta)
-- `--user-data DATA`: User data to transfer to the server
+- `--user-data DATA`: User data to transfer to the server instance

 ---